geoaigroup/geogroup-website/content/home/slider.md

         brightness: 0.7
         media: welcome.png
         fit: cover
-    - title: 'it is official now!🎉🤴'
+    - title: 'GeoUrban-AI tool🏠🧠'
-      content: 'GEOAI group ranked 4th in the "NASA Harvest Field Boundary Detection Challenge" out of 730 participants.
-Our github solution <a href="https://github.com/geoaigroup/nasa_harvest_boundary_detection_challenge" target=_blank>repo</a>'
+      content: 'The <a href="http://geoai.cnrs.edu.lb/urbanmodels/" target=_blank> tool</a> has been extremley welcomed by the community and received enormous amount of positive feedback so far.'
       align: center
       background:
         position: left